MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfctaskspane-class.md

 ### <a name="parameters"></a>Parametri

 *nGroup*<br/>
-[in] Specifica l'indice in base zero del gruppo.
+in Specifica l'indice in base zero del gruppo.

 *lpszGroupName*<br/>
-[in] Specifica il nome del gruppo.
+in Specifica il nome del gruppo.

 ### <a name="return-value"></a>Valore restituito

-TRUE se il nome del gruppo è stato impostato correttamente. in caso contrario, FALSE.
+TRUE se il nome del gruppo è stato impostato correttamente; in caso contrario, FALSE.

 ##  <a name="setgrouptextcolor"></a>  CMFCTasksPane::SetGroupTextColor